sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 It also has a disadvantage:

 * It is not a high performance transfer protocol.
 If this is important, use gridftp instead.
+* Support by webdav clients varies widely.
+Some operations (like modifying or renaming a file) may not work in certain clients and circumstances.

 dCache has the following webdav doors: